elymaay/WD-Leonardosw4/readme.md

 Guiding Question:
 - What is the project - The porject is about making a landing page with 2 features.
-- Whats the purpose - The purpose is to show Japanese foods from restaurants and the reviews of the restaurant itself.
+- Whats the purpose - The purpose is to showcase the features of airpod max.
 - What are key components - MultiPage Website, Multi-functional webpage.
 - What technology used and how it is used - The technology used are HTML and CSS, HTML is used to make the structure of the website and CSS is used to style the website.